-Project managers use trade off to provide decision-makers with data on the impact of a change on scope, time, cost, quality and risks.
-That the sponsor understands the full impa whenever they have a variance or a change request.
+Project managers use trade offs to provide decision-makers with data on the impact of a change on scope, time, cost, quality and risks.
+Then the sponsor understands the full impact whenever they have a variance or a change request.
 Trade offs maintain the project’s feasibility.
 Project Manager Skills Main Page

 Here is an example of a project trade off.

-The sponsor says, “I want to move up the finish date from June 30 to May 30.
+The sponsor says to the project manager, “I want to move up the finish date from June 30 to May 30.
 Make it happen.”
 The sponsor starts to leave the meeting.

 A trade off has two sides.
 First, there’s the positive side where the PM shortens the duration of the project.
-Second, there’s the negative side where the project manager says they need two additional engineers for the month and additional consultants.
+Second, there’s the negative side where the project manager says they need added budget for two additional engineers for the month and additional consultants.

 The sponsor says,”No all I want is to cut the duration.
 No additional people or money.”

-The PM says, “That would be nice but if I told you I could do that it would be lie.
+The PM says, “If I told you I could do that it would be lie.
 To shorten the date there will be other changes.
-It is not possible with out consequences.”
+It is not possible without consequences.”

 When project sponsors want to make a change, successful project managers never say, “Oh no, we can’t add that to the project.”
 What they say is, “Certainly I can add that to the project, but I will need three more people full time.”
-Or the negative side of the trade off could be, “We will have to increase the budget by $10,000” or “We’ll have to reduce the savings in our scope by $6,000.”
-This is the language of trade-offs.
+Other negative sides of the trade off could be, “We will have to increase the budget by $10,000” or “We’ll have to reduce the savings in our scope by $6,000.”
+This is the language of trade offs.
 The project manager is not saying no. Instead, they are telling the sponsor or stakeholder what it will “cost” to bring about the change they want.
-Trade-offs maintain the feasibility of the project.
+Trade offs maintain the feasibility of the project.
 Merely shortening the duration does not.

-You should do what successful project managers do and use trade offs between the scope, schedule, cost, risk and quality when they assess problems and changes to the project plan.
-When anyone wants to add or change something in your existing project plan, you should always assess the impact on all of the project’s dimensions.
-If the change is significant enough to require a change order, you should document the project trade-offs.
-That trade-off information allows the sponsor or customer to decide if the change is worth making.
-You should also use trade-offs when a status report shows variances to the plan and their proposed corrective action.
+You should do what successful project managers do and use trade offs between the scope, schedule, cost, risk and quality when assessing problems and changes to the project plan.
+When anyone wants to add or change something in an existing project plan, you should always assess the impact on all of the project’s dimensions.
+If the change is significant enough to require a change order, you should document the trade offs.
+That information allows the sponsor or customer to decide if the change is worth making.
+You should also use trade offs when proposing corrective action for a variance to the plan.
+The variance should be documented in a status report.
 Status Report Template

-Knowing that the sponsor will not accept that slippage, the project manager then develops alternative trade-offs for dealing with the situation.
-First, the PM looks at the trade-off that comes from adding one contractor to the task.
-Then the existing team member would do 80 hours of work and the contractor would do the other 80.
+The project manager then develops alternative trade offs for dealing with the situation.
+First, the PM looks at the trade off that comes from adding one more contractor to the task.
+In that scenario, the original consultant would do 80 hours of work and the second consultant would do the other 80.
 If each worked 40 hours a week, they could finish the task in two weeks rather than four weeks.
-The cost for hiring the contractor is $100 an hour so the project budget increase?
+The cost of hiring the consultant is $100 an hour.
+How much would the project budget increase?
 The answer is there is no no increase.
 The addition of the second consultant allows the work to be spread over two people and the duration reduced.
 But the hours of work remains the same no matter how many people work on it.

-There are many other types of trade-offs the project manager could use.
+There are many other types of trade offs the project manager could use.
 They might reduce the scope of the project, which usually reduces the amount of work and the duration.
-There are also trade-offs for quality and risk that could be considered.
-With this explanation of how trade-offs work, let’s talk about how we use the idea of trade-offs in managing the project.
+They might also consider trade offs for quality and risk.
+With this explanation of how trade offs work, let’s talk about how you can use the trade off technique in managing your projects.

 - cost (human resources and materials).

-Think of a project like a tube of toothpaste.
+The project is like a tube of toothpaste.
 When an executive squeezes on a project’s duration corner by cutting the due date by a month, the toothpaste compensates by oozing out from one of the other corners.
 When the sponsor squeezes the duration, it will deliver less scope, cost more, or have a higher risk of failure.
 Changes in one corner always impact at least one other corner.
-We have those effects whether people recognize or not.
-It is not realistic to assume that making arbitrary changes to one corner of the project, like the duration, can happen without any compensating effects through the rest of the project.
+That fact exists whether people recognize or not.
+It’s not realistic to assume that making arbitrary changes to one corner of the project, like the duration, can happen without any compensating effects through the rest of the project.

-Foundation for Project Trade-Offs For Scope, Budget & Duration
+Project Trade off Foundation for Scope, Budget and Duration

-- The foundation for developing alternative combinations of scope, budget and duration is building a project plan and schedule using best practices.
+- You must develop alternative combinations of scope, budget and duration by building a project plan and schedule using best practices.
 The requirements are that you define every deliverable and every task in the work breakdown structure (WBS) with acceptance criteria.
 That way there’s no ambiguity about the progress or the completion.
 You base the project plan and schedule on estimates of the amount of work required.
 You cannot use just start and finish dates.
-With those components in place, you can offer the sponsor and decision-makers alternatives and trade-offs between scope, budget and duration.
+With those components in place, you can offer the sponsor and decision-makers alternatives and trade offs between scope, budget and duration.

-- When you have change requests, you should assess the impact of the change on the project scope, budget and duration and then present trade-offs between those constraints.
+- When you have change requests, you should assess the impact of the change on the project scope, duration, risk and cost.
+Then you present the trade offs between those constraints.

 To learn the specific techniques for framing your projects and developing these “4-Corners”™ trade-offs, look at our project management bookstore or consider taking one of our project management training courses.
 We offer them in-person at your site or as online courses where you work privately with your instructor according to your schedule.
 More on Decision Making Data,